wissem2018/bank-account-api/README.md

       // Scenario: An existing client withdraws from his account
 	     // Given an existing client named "pierre-jean" with 100.0 EUR in his account
 	     // When he withdraws 150.0 EUR from his account
-	     // Then the transaction is aborted and his balance will not change = 100.00
+	     // Then the transaction is aborted and no changes in his account, balance = 100.00